dextr-cloud/dextr-docs/docs/_pages/home.md

 ### First Look

-The first thing you'll notice when login into Dextr is that there are a lot of components showing up.
+The first thing you'll notice when doing log in  into Dextr is that there are a lot of components showing up.
 At the top of the screen there is a header (Figure 1 - Component 1).
 At the right corner there is a Team Status Drawer (Figure 1 - Component 2) and in the left corner a Side Navigation bar (Figure 1 - Component 3) that allows you to travel around Dextr main tabs and components.

 <figure>
    <img src="{{ '/assets/images/first-look.jpg' }}" alt="First Look">